dotmesh-io/dotscience-python/README.md

 ds.publish('Did some awesome data science!')
 ```

-Don't forget to call `ds.publish()` at the end, or your results won't get published!
+Don't forget to call `ds.interactive()` at the top if you're using Jupyter, and `ds.publish()` at the end, or your results won't get published!
 (The run description string passed in is optional, so leave it out if you can't think of anything nice to say).

+## Interactive vs. Script mode

+The library has two modes - interactive and script.
+That call to `ds.interactive()` in the example above puts it in interactive mode, which tells it there isn't a script file that the code is coming from.
+But when you're writing code in a Python script file, you should call `ds.script()` instead.

+This instructs the library to record the script filename (from `sys.argv[0]`) in the output runs, so they can be tracked back to the originating script.
+You don't need this in interactive mode, because Dotscience knows which Jupyter notebook you're using - and `sys.argv[0]` points to the Jupyter Python kernel in that case, which isn't useful to record in the run!

+If `sys.argv[0]` isn't helpful in some other situation, you can call `ds.script('FILENAME')` to specify the script file, relative to the current working directory.
+In fact, in a Jupyter notebook, you could specify `ds.script('my-notebook.ipynb')` to manually specify the notebook file and override the automatic recording of the notebook file, but there wouldn't be any point!

 ## All the things you can record